London

 Pinnable is your non-commercial travel guide to places worth a visit, most of them located in Germany & the Netherlands.

-A fine specimen of Renaissance Revival architecture, Gaasbeek Castle was transformed for Marquise Arconati Visconte to entertain her guests.
+Gaasbeek Castle is the neo-Renaissance fairy-tale castle where Marquise Arconati Visconte used to entertain her guests.

-Some 55 places in Frankfurt, including the Städel Museum and the Museum for Communication.
+Some fifty places in Brussels, including the Grand-Place, Train World and the Magritte Museum.

 Around 45 places in The Hague, including the Mauritshuis and the Kunstmuseum Den Haag.